 A court order for possession will be required in practice to obtain possession of primary residences and family homes / shared homes and, in certain cases non-primary residences where the borrower is a consumer.
 In considering an application for a possession order, an Irish court has a very wide discretion.
-For example, an Irish court has certain powers to adjourn possession proceedings, to stay any possession order and to postpone the date for delivery of possession.
-In general, an Irish court would be likely to exercise such powers in favour of a borrower where it appears to the court that such borrower is likely to be able, within a reasonable period, to pay any sums due under his mortgage loan or to remedy any default consisting of a breach of any other obligation arising under or by virtue of such mortgage loan.
+For example, an Irish court has certain powers to adjourn possession proceedings, to impose a stay on the execution of any possession order and to postpone the date for delivery of possession.
+In general, an Irish court would be likely to exercise such powers in favour of a borrower where it appears to the court that such borrower is likely to be able, within a reasonable period, to pay any sums due under his or her mortgage loan or to remedy any default consisting of a breach of any other obligation arising under or by virtue of such mortgage loan.